-Recent Crypto Market Was A TestamEnt, But 'The System Didn't Break,' Says Global Macro Investor's Raoul Pal | Benzinga
+Recent Crypto Market Was A Testament, But 'The System Didn't Break,' Says Global Macro Investor's Raoul Pal | Benzinga

-Recent Crypto Market Was A TestamEnt, But 'The System Didn't Break,' Says Global Macro Investor's Raoul Pal
+Recent Crypto Market Was A Testament, But 'The System Didn't Break,' Says Global Macro Investor's Raoul Pal

 The recent cryptocurrency market crash is a testament to its ecosystem's reliability, according to Raoul Pal, CEO of Global Macro Investor, a global macro advisory publication.